 Clearly List Payment Information

 It’s not enough to send an invoice.
 You must also clearly designate your payment information on the invoice.
 It should list the total amount, the payment due date, and the address for payment remittance.
-If you work with a factoring company, you must disclose this on your invoice to ensure payment is sent to the correct recipient.
+If you work with a factoring company, disclose this on your invoice.
+This ensures they send payment to the correct recipient.

-When you keep these invoice practices in mind, it shouldn’t be difficult to collect payment from your customers.
+When you keep these best trucking invoicing practices in mind, it shouldn’t be difficult to collect payment from your customers.
 Instead of getting trucking loans in Milwaukee, WI, you can also take advantage of invoice factoring.
 This relieves you of the headaches of billing customers and allows you to collect payment sooner.